 As was often the case when committed Movement activists disagreed on strategic direction, both those who wanted to fight housing segregation and those who advocated building ghetto political power were eventually proved correct.
 Like the SNCC debate in 1961 over direct action or voter registration, both approaches were necessary, and neither were achievable without the other.
 But actually breaking down the invisible walls of money and politics that confined the ghetto, forcing slumlords to lower rents and improve their buildings, and developing significant community political power all turned out to be far more difficult than winning voting rights for nonwhite people in the South.
 In one form or another, those issues and battles still continue to this day.

-The urban ghettos in the 1960s also had a small but influential number of nonwhite politicians and business owners who had considerable self-interest at stake.
+The urban ghettos in the later 1960s also had a small but influential number of nonwhite politicians and business owners who had considerable self-interest at stake.
 By that time, a few Blacks and Latinos were being elected to office from inner-city districts where nonwhites now had voting majorities.
 And with those offices came at least some of the power and patronage that incumbents traditionally bestowed on supporters — government jobs and business contracts, regulatory influence and favors, zoning adjustments, and so on.
 With the ghettos growing and whites fleeing, nonwhite politicians and their backers could envision a day when they might dominate big city governments, even become mayors — but not if their constituents scattered themselves into surrounding suburbs.
 And while whites still economically dominated, some nonwhites were able to establish businesses serving nonwhite customer bases, and they too were uneasy about dispersing their customers, as were some ministers with large and flourishing congregations drawn from the tightly-packed ghetto neighborhoods.